dgalanberasaluce/infra-personal/home-lab/docs/forgejo/renovate.md

 # Renovate
 ## Create a Renovate Bot account
-Forgejo does not support "Service Account".
-Although it is not strictaly necessary, it is a good practice to create a dedicated user for Renovate Bot.
+Forgejo does not support _service accounts_.
+Although it is not strictly necessary, it is a good practice to create a dedicated user for Renovate Bot.
 This way, I can easily track the changes made by Renovate and manage its permissions separately from the personal account.

 Create a new user in Forgejo:
 - User: `renovate-bot`